Night Shift (1982 film)

 Night Shift is a 1982 American comedy film directed by Ron Howard.
 The film centers on a timid night-shift morgue employee whose life is turned upside down by a new co-worker who fancies himself a free-spirited entrepreneur.
-It stars Howard's Happy Days co-star Henry Winkler along with Michael Keaton, in his first starring role, and Shelley Long.
+It stars Henry Winkler along with Michael Keaton, in his first starring role, and Shelley Long.
 Also appearing are Richard Belzer and Clint Howard.
-There are brief scenes with a young Kevin Costner as "frat boy #1", Shannen Doherty as a Bluebell scout, Vincent Schiavelli as a man who delivers a sandwich, and Charles Fleischer as one of the jail prisoners.
+There are brief scenes with a young Kevin Costner as "frat boy #1", Shannen Doherty as a Bluebird scout, Vincent Schiavelli as a man who delivers a sandwich, and Charles Fleischer as one of the jail prisoners.

-Winkler was nominated for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy, while Keaton won the Kansas City Film Critics Circle Award for Best Supporting Actor.
+The film was a critical and financial success.
+Winkler, who had previously worked with Ron Howard on the hit television show Happy Days, was nominated for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy, while Keaton won the Kansas City Film Critics Circle Award for Best Supporting Actor.

 Plot

 Charles "Chuck" Lumley, formerly a successful stockbroker, has found a refuge from the ulcer-inducing Wall Street rat race in his job as an attendant at a New York City morgue.
 His displeasure at being "promoted" to night-shift supervisor to make room for his boss' nephew, Leonard, is exacerbated by the irrational exuberance of Bill "Blaze" Blazejowski, his new co-worker.
 They are inspired by the plight of Chuck's prostitute neighbor, Belinda, to apply Chuck's financial acumen and Bill's entrepreneurial spirit to open a prostitution service headquartered at the morgue.

 Chuck falls in love with Belinda, but their relationship becomes complicated when Belinda refuses to quit prostitution.
 Chuck's passiveness keeps him from telling Belinda he loves her.
 Meanwhile, Chuck and Bill's foray into the prostitution business draws the ire of dangerous pimps who come to the morgue and threaten to kill Chuck.
 Bill inadvertently leads two undercover police officers to the morgue where Chuck is being assaulted by the pimps.
 A shootout ensues.
 Chuck and Bill are rescued, but are arrested for promoting prostitution.
 Because their arrest would be a political embarrassment, the two men are offered their old jobs back and a dismissal of all charges.
 Chuck accepts this, but Bill sees it as an opportunity to bargain with the mayor's office.
 Chuck and Bill fight and part ways.
 Chuck's fiancée Charlotte ends their engagement.

 Chuck sees Belinda in the hall of their apartment complex, but again fails to express his true feelings for her.
 Belinda leaves, and Chuck becomes angry with himself for being afraid.
 With renewed determination, Chuck finds Belinda working in an adult club and professes his love for her.
 He also finds Bill is employed there, apologizes for his harsh words, and assures Bill of the value of his creative ideas.
 The three leave the club together and go out on the town.